Last updated on August 7th, 2023

 Summary

-Hypertriglyceridemia treatments may include triglycerides medicines like cholesterol absorption blockers, statins, fibrates, PCSK9 inhibitors, and nicotinic acid.
+Hypertriglyceridemia treatments may include triglyceride medicines like cholesterol absorption blockers, statins, fibrates, PCSK9 inhibitors, and nicotinic acid.
 Physicians might suggest fibrates, fish oil, statins, or niacin supplements for stubborn cases, but caution is needed to avoid interactions with other medications.
 Always seek a doctor’s guidance when using supplements or medicines for triglyceride reduction.

 Read More: What Is Type 2 Diabetes Management?